 5 Characteristics of Entrepreneurship from the Industrial Giants

-Back in October of 2012 the History Channel ran a mini-series call The Men Who Built America which exemplifies entrepreneurship at its best.
+The History Channel has a mini-series called The Men Who Built America which exemplifies entrepreneurship at its best.
 The series provides a historic account of the giants of industry, John D. Rockefeller, Cornelius Vanderbilt, Andrew Carnegie, J.P.
 Morgan and Henry Ford.
 These men created what we call entrepreneurship today.

 Each was successful beyond anything we can imagine today.
 However, they all displayed characteristics that are still critical today for successful entrepreneurship.